Consumer price index and inflation page

 What is inflation?

-Inflation is defined as the general rise in prices in an economic area.
+Inflation is the general and sustained increase in the prices of goods and services in an economy.
 It is measured by consumer price indices.
-In Luxembourg, the consumer price index is calculated using a methodology harmonised at European level and published monthly by STATEC.
+In Luxembourg, the consumer price index is calculated using a methodology harmonised at European level and published monthly

 STATEC produces two different indices